vlayer-xyz/monorepo/ethereum_history_api/circuits/lib/src/rlp/README.md

 ```rust
 pub fn decode_list<N, NUM_FIELDS>(data: Fragment) -> RlpList<NUM_FIELDS>;
 ```

+**Note:** For string elements - offset points at the beginning of the data itself, while for lists - it points at the beginning of it's RLP Header.

 The library also exports a more performant special case version of `decode_list`, that can be used when the input consists exclusively of strings of length <= 55 bytes: